 Features

-Tool Customization, or tool hardening, lets you create hardened variants of existing tools with fixed input values, rewritten descriptions, or both.
+Tool Customization (also known as tool hardening) is an MCPX feature that lets you create hardened variants of existing tools with fixed input values, rewritten descriptions, or both.
+Tool hardening is the practice of constraining what an MCP tool can do at the gateway layer, before agents call it.
 These customized tools appear alongside the original tool and can be used to enforce constraints, improve security, and guide AI agents toward the correct tool behavior.

-The Tool Access in the Agent modal in MCPX lets you manage which tools and services each agent can use.
-It provides a simple toggle-based interface for granting or restricting access without editing configuration files.
+Agent Access Control in Lunar.dev MCPX lets you manage which tools and services each agent can use, through a toggle-based interface in the MCPX UI.

-MCPX lets you logically organize tools from multiple servers into reusable collections that match real workflows into Tool Groups.
+Lunar.dev MCPX lets you organize tools from multiple servers into reusable collections called Tool Groups.
 Instead of assigning tools service by service, you can create cross-server groups such as Testing, Development, or Communication, then reuse them across multiple agents.

 MCPX supports basic API key authentication for new connections to MCPX.